siyasathaye/power-outage-analysis/README.md

 - **Urban Group (Group X):** States where more than 70% of the population lives in urban areas (`POPPCT_URBAN > 70`)
 - **Rural Group (Group Y):** States where 70% or less of the population lives in urban areas (`POPPCT_URBAN <= 70`)

-This grouping is meaningful because restoration difficulty and infrastructure quality can differ substantially between urban and rural regions.

 ### Evaluation Metric: Precision